-where $\theta^0_\circ(\delta)$, specified in Proposition \ref{lem:remainder} below, minimizes the error induced by the constant approximation of the discontinuous diffusivity in the modified log-likelihood on the change point interval.
-As a consequence, the expectation of a remainder term appearing in a convenient representation of our CUSUM estimator and which originates from this discontinuity is of smaller order than its $L^1$-norm.
-This will turn out to be decisive for deriving sharp diffusivity estimation rates. { The simultaneous estimator for the model parameters is introduced in Section \ref{sec:defbasic}, followed by the analysis of its convergence properties, in which we consider two different regimes: In Section \ref{sec:anaconsconv}, we prove consistency and establish convergence rates for the case of non-vanishing jump height, while Section \ref{sec:clt} investigates weak convergence properties of the change point estimator (adapted accordingly to the simplifying assumption that $\theta^0_\pm$ are known) in the vanishing jump height regime.}
+where $\theta^0_\circ(\delta)$, specified in Proposition \ref{lem:remainder} below, minimises the error induced by the constant approximation of the discontinuous diffusivity in the modified log-likelihood on the change point interval.
+As a consequence, the expectation of a remainder term appearing in a convenient representation of our estimator and that originates from this discontinuity is of a smaller order than its $L^1$-norm.
+This will prove to be decisive for obtaining sharp diffusivity estimation rates. { The simultaneous estimator for the model parameters is introduced in Section \ref{sec:defbasic}, followed by the analysis of its convergence properties, in which we consider two different regimes: In Section \ref{sec:anaconsconv}, we prove consistency and establish convergence rates for the case of non-vanishing jump height, while Section \ref{sec:clt} investigates weak convergence properties of the change point estimator (adapted accordingly to the simplifying assumption that $\theta^0_\pm$ are known) in the vanishing jump height regime.}